giuliofantuzzi/BeeOptimal/docs/source/about.rst

 Optimization Framework
 ^^^^^^^^^^^^^^^^^^^^^^

-In an optimization framework, the position of a food source represents a possible solution to the optimization problem, and the nectar amount of a food source corresponds to the profitability (fitness) of the associated solution.
+In our optimization framework, the position of a food source represents a possible solution to the optimization problem, and the nectar amount of a food source corresponds to the profitability (fitness) of the associated solution.

 .. note::